 - In addition to UHC Global program information, the Global Emergency Response Center gives you access to destination intelligence to assist you in your planning such as:

 - Medical Intelligence reports: complete international health information

 - Travel Registry: travel and medical record storage

 - Pre-travel checklists

-- The plan includes assistance services but will not replace lost/stolen luggage or trip cancellation/interruption.
+The plan includes assistance services but will not replace lost/stolen luggage.

 Note: This coverage is separate from your employee plan.
 Your employee plan can be used but any out of country treatment will be considered out of network and has the applicable deductible.
 The employee plan cannot provide a guarantee of payment some providers require in other countries.